![]() |

 A little further north we see another hill with antennas at the top, which on the map is referred to as "Lefko Kotroni" (732 m.).

-Going down the concrete road and watching out for the red signs at the intersections, we pass by the church of St. Magdalene.
-Furtther down we find a section of the original kalderimi as we descend next to the fence of a cottage.
-We continue on kalderimi covered by cement, which below, as we get into the village, is uncovered and leads us straight to the central square of Agios Georgios.
+Going down the concrete road and watching for the red signs at the intersections, we pass by the church of St. Magdalene.
+Further down we find a section of the original kalderimi as we descend next to the fence of a cottage.
+We continue on kalderimi covered by cement.
+Further down, as we get into the village and cement paving ceases, the original kalderimi reappears and leads us straight to the central square of Agios Georgios.

 Agios Georgios (Zagora main square) |